Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation

-Garcia-Fernandez et al. \cite{garcia2025check} presented CHECK, a continuous learning approach that combines information-theoretic classifiers with specially designed clinical databases to address hallucinations in large models such as Llama3.3-70B-Instruct.
+Garcia-Fernandez et al. \cite{garcia2025check} presented CHECK, a continuous learning approach that combines information-theoretic classifiers with specially designed clinical databases to address hallucinations in large models such as LLaMA3.3-70B-Instruct.
 When tested in clinical trial questions, CHECK improved the performance of GPT-4o on USMLE-like standards (achieving 92.1\%), decreased hallucination rates from 31\% to 0.3\% and had classifier AUCs of 0.95–0.96\%.

-Regardless of its great reasoning abilities, Llama3.3-70B is computationally costly, difficult to fine-tune, and less practical for domain-specific research due to its massive parameter size \cite{redhat2024llama3} \cite{garcia2025check}.
+Regardless of its great reasoning abilities, Llama3.3-70B is computationally costly, difficult to fine-tune, and less practical for domain-specific research due to its massive parameter size \cite{garcia2025check, redhat2024llama3}.
 Llama3-8B, on the other hand, serves as a fair compromise between accuracy and efficiency, allowing faster adaptation to specialized medical datasets, such as MIMIC, without requiring unreasonably high processing resources \cite{dsssolutions2024benchmarking}.

-Sawczyn et al. \cite{sawczyn2025factselfcheck} introduced a technique known as Fact-SelfCheck, which is a black-box, sampling-based framework that converts text into triple representations of knowledge-graphs and checks for consistency between various model outputs.
+Sawczyn et al. \cite{sawczyn2025factselfcheck} introduced a technique known as Fact-SelfCheck, which is a black-box, sampling-based framework that converts text into triple representations of knowledge graphs and checks for consistency between various model outputs.
 Compared to sentence-level methods that only improved factual accuracy by 8\%, this fact-level detection achieved a remarkable 35\% increase.
-This black-box nature and the reliance on model agreement rather than grounding in original sources can limit its trustworthiness in clinical settings.
+This black-box nature and the reliance on model agreement rather than grounding in sources can limit its trustworthiness in clinical settings.

-Hallucination detection without external resources has been further advanced by recent zero-knowledge detection frameworks like Finch-Zk \cite{goel2025zero} and Counterfactual Probing\cite{feng2025counterfactual}.
+Hallucination detection without external resources has been further advanced by recent zero-knowledge detection frameworks like Finch-Zk \cite{goel2025zero} and Counterfactual Probing \cite{feng2025counterfactual}.
 Finch-Zk compares responses from multiple models for consistency to improve F1 detection by 6–39\%, while Counterfactual Probing dynamically employs slightly modified statements and analyzes model confidence shifts, which reduces hallucinations by about 24.5\% without the need for retraining.
 Identifying inconsistencies is the main focus of both methods, rather than fixing or establishing their foundation.
-Therefore, they can point out differences, but cannot truly guaranty that everything aligns with clinical facts.
+Therefore, they can point out differences, but cannot truly guarantee that everything aligns with clinical facts.